Associate Director of Certification for Programs

 - Advise and support the CFCC in the development of policies and procedures and monitor national trends in certification to inform CFCC's decision making related to maintenance, specialty certification, disclosures, mutual recognition agreement, etc.; serve as recorder for CFCC meetings and prepare minutes; make presentations at meetings and conferences as appropriate; serve as liaison with Director of Administration and Communication to prepare information for certification webpages and CFCC collaboration website.

 - Provide oversight of clinical specialty certification processes by serving as staff liaison to the CFCC Committee on Clinical Specialty Certification (CCSC), implementing the program as directed by the committee, and providing guidance and consultation to the CCSC, petitioning groups, and specialty boards.

-- Evaluate applicant disclosures of offenses to determine compliance with requirements; coordinate processing and follow-ups with the Associate Director for Operations.
+- Evaluate applicant disclosures of offenses, file review cases, and international applications to determine compliance with requirements; coordinate processing and follow-ups with the Associate Director for Operations.

 - Direct the certification maintenance program, including management of audits of individual certificate holders for certification maintenance.

 - Serve as ASHA liaison to and manage the Multilateral Mutual Recognition Agreement process.

 - Create and edit certification communications, website content, and CFCC presentations.